datastax/csharp-driver/README.md

 You can use the project [Mailing list][mailinglist] or create a ticket on the [Jira issue tracker][jira].

-## Upgrading from 1.x branch
+## Upgrading from previous versions

-If you are upgrading from the 1.x branch of the driver, be sure to have a look at the [upgrade guide](https://github.com/datastax/csharp-driver/blob/2.0/doc/upgrade-guide-2.0.md).
+If you are upgrading from the 2.1 branch of the driver, be sure to have a look at the [upgrade guide][upgrade-to-250].

+If you are upgrading from the 1.x branch of the driver, follow the [upgrade guide to 2.0][upgrade-to-200], and then the above document.

 ## Basic Usage